The Upper School curriculum is tough, and it pushes students to study harder, reach higher, and learn for the sake of

 - Grade 10, Public Speaking (required); English 10 or English 10 Honors (American Literature); The New York City Experience (required)

 - Grade 11, One English elective (required)

 - Grade 12, One English elective (required)

 The Mathematics curriculum, materials and methodologies allow students to discover, understand and predict arithmetic patterns, creating models of inquiry so that results may be analyzed and generalized.
 Students are expected to challenge hypotheses and discover concepts and formulas by truly owning them.
 Multi-sensory teaching strategies support various learning styles.
-Students study three or four years of mathematics in either a regular track or the POWER TRACK, which concludes with two years of calculus.
+Students study three or four years of mathematics giving every student the opportunity to study calculus by their senior year.

 - Grade 10: Geometry or Algebra II or Algebra II & Trigonometry or Algebra II & PreCalculus